Trackunit/developer-hub/sdk-docs/save-data-from-your-app/using-a-custom-field.md

-2. Use the `CustomFieldRuntime` command to retrieve custom fields definitions and values saved to the specified Asset ID.
+2. Use the `CustomFieldRuntime` command to retrieve custom fields definitions and values saved to the specified `Asset ID`.
 If there are no saved values of the Asset ID, only the definition will be retrieved.

 ```ts
 import { CustomFieldRuntime, CustomFieldType } from '@trackunit/iris-app-runtime-core';